 Skipton Girls' High School

 This podcast series, written by Charlotte Unsworth, a prolific blogger on English Literature and English Teacher at Skipton Girls High School, will examine each of the 15 poems you are required to study across AQA's Love and Relationships poetry anthology for GCSE.
 From Seamus Heaney's Follower to Charlotte Mew's The Farmer's Bride, each poem will be fully examined, looking at structure, form and language so that you will gain an in-depth understanding and be prepared for those all important exams.
-Our actors have also read each poem so you can listen to them being recited before and after you have listened to the actual podcast discussing the poem, enabling you to relate to them.
+Our actors have also read each poem to help bring them to life.
+We recommend that you listen to them before and after you have listened to the actual podcast discussing the poem.

 Skipton Girls' High School